Efficient Straggler Replication in Large-scale Parallel Computing: Appendix

-\begin{proof}[Proof of \Cref{theorem:single_fork_gen}] The expected latency $\E{T}$ can be divided into two parts: before and after replication.
+\begin{proof}[of \Cref{thm:single_fork_gen}] The expected latency $\E{T}$ can be divided into two parts: before and after replication.

 The time before forking $\Ta$ is the time until $(1-p)n$ of the $n$ tasks launched at time $0$ finish.
 Thus, its expected value $\E{\Ta}$ is the expectation of the $(1-p)n ^{th}$ order statistic $X_{(1-p)n:n}$ of $n$ i.i.d.\ random variables with distribution $F_X$.
-By the Central Value Theorem stated as \Cref{thm:central_order_stats}, for $n \rightarrow \infty$, this term goes to inverse CDF value $F_X^{-1}(1-p)$.
+By the Central Value Theorem stated as \Cref{thm:central_order_stats}, for $n \rightarrow \infty$, this term converges to inverse CDF value $F_X^{-1}(1-p)$.

 At this forking point, the scheduler introduces replicas of the $pn$ straggling tasks.
-The distribution $F_Y$ of the residual execution time (minimum over the $r+1$ replicas) of each straggling task is given by Lemma~\ref{lemma:cFY}.
-Thus the term $\E{\Tb}$ in \Cref{eqn:latency_1} is the expected value of the maximum of $pn$ i.i.d.\ random variables with distribution $F_Y$.
+The distribution $F_Y$ of the residual execution time (minimum over the $r+1$ replicas).
+First consider $\SingleForkKillText$ where the original copy is killed.
+The residual execution time distribution $F_Y$ (after time $T^{(1)}$ when the replicas are added) of each task is the minimum of $r+1$ i.i.d.\ random variables with distribution $F_X$.
+Hence,